-G0 Please provide the URL of your institution's net price calcula http://www.k-state.edu/sfa/net-price-calculator/
+G0 Please provide the URL of your institution's net price calculator:

-Provide 2018-2019 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2019-2020 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2018-2019 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2018-2019 academic year costs of attendance will be available:
+Check here if your institution's 2019-2020 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2019-2020 academic year costs of attendance will be available:

-1-Jul-18
+Jul-19

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2018-2019 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2019-2020 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

 Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

-In-district
+In-district \$9,735 \$9,735

 G1 PUBLIC INSTITUTIONS

-In-state (out-of-district):
+In-state (out-of-district): \$9,735 \$9,735

 G1 PUBLIC INSTITUTIONS

-• Out-of-state:
+Out-of-state: \$24,879 \$24,879

 G1 NONRESIDENT ALIENS

-• Tuition:
+Tuition: \$24,879 \$24,879

-G1 REQUIRED FEES:
+G1 REQUIRED FEES: \$1,008 \$1,008

-٠. TREGUITED I EEG.

 G1 ROOM AND BOARD:

-٠. (on-campus)
+(on-campus) \$9,680 \$9,680

 G1 ROOM ONLY:

-G. (on-campus)
+(on-campus)

 G1 BOARD ONLY:

-Gi (on-campus meal plan)
+(on-campus meal plan)

-(on-campus mear pian)

-G1 Comprehensive tuition and room an d board foo (if your

-Gı college cannot provide separate tuit

-board fees): ion and room and
+G1 Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

-board rees).

 G1 Other:

-Gı Other.

 G2 Minimum Maximum

-Number of credits per term a studer at oon take for the Millimum IVIAXIIIIUIII
+G2 Number of credits per term a student can take for the

-GZ stated full-time tuition it can take for the
+stated full-time tuition 15 15

-stated full-time tultion

-Vaa Na

-G3 De tuitien and fees your by year of a tudu /a a aanhamara Yes No
+G3 Yes No

-G3 Do tuition and fees vary by year of s study (e.g., sopnomore,
+G3 Do tuition and fees vary by year of study (e.g.,

-junior, senior)?
+sophomore, junior, senior)? Х

-F

-G4 Yes No

-G4 Do tuition and fees vary by undergra aduate instructional
+G4 Yes No Do tuition and fees vary by undergraduate instructional program? х G4 % If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

-program?

-G4

-%

-G4 If yes, what percentage of full-time u indergraduates nav

-3 4 more than the tuition and fees repor

-priore man me minori and rees repor tea III G I !